SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-18-ivermectin-bitterman-published.md

 ---

-[Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) about the evidence associationg putative ivermectin effects with worms, not COVID-19.
+[Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) about the evidence associating putative ivermectin effects with worms, not COVID-19.
 Seems like it's been finally published!